 Schedule a well-woman visit with your doctor or nurse every year.
 The well-woman visit is an important way to help you stay healthy.

 Well-woman visits include a full checkup, separate from any other visit for sickness or injury.
 These visits focus on preventive care for women, which may include:

-- Services, like shots, that improve your health by preventing diseases and other health problems
+- Services, like vaccines (shots), that improve your health by preventing diseases and other health problems

-- Screenings, which are medical tests to check for diseases early when they may be easier to treat
+- Screening tests, which are medical tests to check for diseases early when they may be easier to treat

 - Education and counseling to help you make informed health decisions

 What happens during a well-woman visit?

 Your well-woman visit is a chance to focus on your overall health and wellness.
 There are 3 main goals for the visit:

 Before your physical exam, the doctor or nurse will ask you to answer some questions about your overall health.
 These questions may cover topics like your:

 - Mental health history, including depression